shanecelis/push-forth-dotnet/README.md

 Here the pivot travels left-to-right.
 The data stack is reversed.
 The code stack order is preserved.
 And the argument order convention is respected.

 One reason to prefer reversing the data stack is it can be considered an artifact of execution.
-One would never "see" the data stack while programming Forth only the code stack.
+One would never "see" the data stack while programming Forth, only the code stack.
 This is less important for a genetic programming language since it's not intended to be written by hand.
 However, there is an argument to be made for readability since one may want to analyze a program found by a genetic algorithm.

 Building
 --------